 Zinc: Zinc plays a role in the activity of osteoblasts in our bodies, the cells that actually build up our bone.
 If you are deficient in zinc, it will delay your bone growth, development and maintenance of bone health.
 Wheat germ, spinach, beef and lamb are all rich food sources of zinc.

-Unfortunately, if you’re like most people, you’re not able to get adequate amounts of these vitamins and trace minerals from your diet.
+The reality is, most people are not able to get adequate amounts of these vitamins and trace minerals from their diet.